-- 5.5.4 Of the 706 sites assessed in the HELAA, 211 were found to be Suitable and Available (which could accommodate 5 dwellings or more) and it is these sites that have been comprehensively appraised for their achievability and viability.
-A further 91 sites which could accommodate less than 5 dwellings were also viability tested but the results were not included in the main analysis below due to the threshold guidance in the PPG.
-The 91 additional sites tested resulted in an additional 22 viable and marginally viable sites which could provide an additional yield of 49 dwellings, information relating to the sites is set out in Appendix D. - 5.5.5 The study by PorterPE aimed to: - Confirm the economic viability of all sites identified by the Council as being, in principle, both suitable and available for residential or mixed-use development in the HELAA, taking into consideration the current economic climate and costs that will be associated with residential development; - Meet the criteria contained in the NPPF and PPG in assessing the achievability of sites, by considering market conditions, costs and delivery factors. - 5.5.6 The method used by PorterPE for testing viability complies with the HELAA and BLR Methodology (2017), the Harman Report (June 2012)17 on viability testing local plans and also RICS guidance on local plan viability, which supports the use of Residual Value models for assessing the viability of sites allocated within local plans18. - 5.5.7 The 211 sites were assessed based on the policy conditions set out in the Publication Local Plan of 31% affordable housing content on sites with a potential yield of 11 or more dwellings, with a 70% social/affordable rented and 30% shared ownership which is based on the figure recommended within the South Essex Strategic Housing Market Assessment Addendum 2017.
-The Viability Report, which forms Appendix D, sets out the full breakdown of the costs applied to assess site viability and the S106 rate works out to be approximately £23k per unit.
-Using this information the HELAA Review is able to identify sites that are suitable, available, achievable, deliverable and developable in line with the PPG.
+- 5.5.4 Of the 728 sites assessed in the HELAA, 229 were found to be Suitable and Available (which could accommodate 5 dwellings or more) and it is these sites that have been comprehensively appraised for their achievability and viability.
+A further 92 sites which could accommodate less than 5 dwellings were not viability tested but the assumption was made that these smaller sites would be viable.
+The 92 additional sites could provide a yield of 205 dwellings, information relating to the sites is set out in Appendix D. - 5.5.5 The study by PorterPE aimed to: - Meet the criteria contained in the National Planning Policy Framework (NPPF) and Planning Policy Guidance (PPG) by assessing the achievability of sites is based on current market conditions.

+- Show the extent of achievability of the suitable and available HELAA sites after taking into consideration the current economic climate and costs that will be associated with residential development in Basildon borough. - 5.5.6 The method used by PorterPE for testing viability complies with the HELAA and BLR Methodology (2017), the Harman Report (June 2012) on viability testing local plans and also RICS guidance on local plan viability, which supports the use of Residual Value models for assessing the viability of sites allocated within local plans. - 5.5.7 The 229 sites were assessed based on the policy conditions set out in the Basildon Borough Local Plan 2014 2034 of 31% affordable housing content on sites with a potential yield of 11 or more dwellings, with a 70% social/affordable rented and 30% shared ownership which is based on the figure recommended within the South Essex Strategic Housing Market Assessment Addendum 2017.
+Infrastructure costs have also been tested in the updated appraisals.
+Using this information the HELAA Review is able to identify sites that are suitable, available, achievable, deliverable and developable in line with PPG.

-17 Local Housing Delivery Group Chaired by Sir John Harman (2012) Viability Testing Local Plans 18 RICS (2012), Financial Viability in Planning, RICS First Edition Guidance Note
+&lt;sup>17 Local Housing Delivery Group Chaired by Sir John Harman (2012) Viability Testing Local Plans RICS (2012), Financial Viability in Planning, RICS First Edition Guidance Note